JNeuvonen/_datascience-tool/README.md

 ### Run locally

 Before running the following steps, you should make sure that the Python runtime has the required dependencies.
-The full list of dependencies can be found at:'src-server/requirements.txt`.
+The full list of dependencies can be found at: `src-server/requirements.txt`.

 - `git clone https://github.com/JNeuvonen/_datascience-tool`
 - `cd _datascience-tool`